pkruga/Tel_Churn_Repo/README.md

 **Objective**: The objective of the Exploratory Data Analysis (EDA) is to understand the structure, distribution, and key characteristics of the churn dataset to inform subsequent data preprocessing and modeling steps.

-Summary:
+**Summary**:

 1. Data Overview:

 Counted missing values in each column.

-2. Distribution Analysis:
+3. Distribution Analysis:

    Created histograms for numerical features to visualize their distributions.

 ![image](https://github.com/pkruga/Tel_Churn_Repo/assets/91247293/c4a4f344-4a5d-4ab2-a056-b3beeae7b351)